demisto/content/Integrations/Looker/Looker_description.md

 1. Configure looker without fetching incidents or filling in the parameter.
 2. Run looker-search-queries or looker-search-looks
 3. The ID will be part of the results (among other look details).

+#### Get model and view names from an explore's URL:
+1. Navigate to the desired explore.
+2. The URL will be formatted like so: `https://<looker server>/explore/<model>/<view>`

+#### Get a field's SQL name (for command arguments):
+1. Navigate to the desired explore.
+2. Click on the desired field.
+3. In the "DATA" tab, Click on "SQL".

+You will see the field name in the following format: "object_name.field_name"